provenance-io/docs/blockchain/basics/gas-and-fees.md

 ## Demonstration of Gas and Fees

 {% hint style="info" %}
-To follow along with this section refer to [Installing Provenance](../running-a-node/) to install the `provenanced` binary.
+To follow along with this section refer to [Installing Provenance Blockchain](../running-a-node/) to install the `provenanced` binary.
 {% endhint %}

 Let's try this out.
 First, let's create a local key pair and address: